PuskarRay/hotel-data-analysis/README.md

 ## Description

 Welcome to the Hotel Data Analysis SQL Project!
 This project is designed to analyze a comprehensive dataset of hotel bookings to extract meaningful insights and trends.
-Using SQL, we perform various analyses to understand booking patterns, customer demographics, revenue streams, and other key performance indicators in the hospitality industry.
+Using SQL, we perform various analyses to understand booking patterns, customer demographics, and other key performance indicators in the hospitality industry.

 ### Project Goals

 - **Identify Booking Trends**: Analyze booking data to uncover trends over time, including seasonal variations and peak periods.
 - **Customer Insights**: Examine customer demographics to better understand the preferences and behaviors of different customer segments.
-- **Revenue Analysis**: Evaluate revenue performance by hotel and room type to inform business decisions and optimize pricing strategies.
 - **Hotel Performance Metrics**: Assess various metrics such as occupancy rates, average length of stay, and booking conversion rates.

 ### Key Features